-Metrocards are rechargeable, multi-use passes, which you can buy at the Adelaide Railway Station, post offices and some newsagencies.
+Metrocards are rechargeable, multi-use passes, which you can buy at the Adelaide Railway Station, post offices, newsagencies, and the General Store on campus.
 Full-time students, including international students, are eligible for a concession tertiary fare.
-We will advise you how to obtain your student ID card at orientation; it's important you carry your student ID with you when you travel using a concession ticket.
-Fares can also be purchased onboard trams and buses by tapping on with a credit card when boarding transport.
+We will issue your student ID card at orientation; it's important you carry this card with you when you travel using a concession ticket.